 There’s plenty of storage, extras, and play space available in this kitchen.
 I’ve seen a few of my fellow bloggers that have had as many as 4 children playing side by side.
 My girls have plenty of space and features to keep them busily cooking without fighting for space or accessories.

 While the price point of this luxury play kitchen puts it at the top of the Step2 play kitchen list, it’s well worth it, in my opinion.
 It’s a play kitchen that will literally grow with every single one of your children and since it is nicer than my own kitchen, is one that you don’t have to tuck away and hide in a playroom.
 If you have space in your own kitchen, I can imagine that this would be an adorable addition to let your children cook alongside you!

-The Step2 Grand Luxe Kitchen is a Toys R’ Us exclusive, so hop on over to TRU.com or your local store to purchase now.
-When you do, make sure to get your kiddos creative in the kitchen by making my easy versions of Rainbow Sushi!
+Make sure to get your kiddos creative in the kitchen by making my easy versions of Rainbow Sushi!